agiledigital-labs/interactive-cli-seed/README.md

 - **start**: Builds the command in a development mode
 - **build**: Builds a production version of the command
-- **watch**: Build the command in development mode and will watch source directory for changes.
+- **watch**: Build the command in development mode and watch the source directory for changes.
 If changes detected, will rebuild in development mode

 ## Known Issues

-- External modules (node_modules) are not bundled into cli scripts to make then self contained.
+- External modules (node_modules) are not bundled into CLI scripts to make them self-contained.
 Rollup throws an error with an underlying library of yargs.
-  Further investigation will be required to resolve why bundle throws errors on that library.
+  Further investigation will be required to resolve why the bundle throws errors on that library.